 In fact, in many of these crops (e.g. vegetables or turfgrass) the profitability of the crop is largely or exclusively quality-dependent.
 This can make data difficult to compare as measures of quality are not only more difficult to quantify but also vary widely between crops, varieties, seasons, and markets.
 While it may eventually be feasible to assess the effectiveness of NUE tools in other crops those assessments are not yet a focus of the NutrientStar Program.

-Several factors contribute to this.
-The variability of weather and soil conditions is such that data from one US state is often not reflective of the conditions in other US states – a problem which is only magnified when considering using data from other countries.
-Environmental variability, however, is not the only hurdle.
+The variability of weather and soil conditions is such that data from one US state is often not reflective of the conditions in other US states.
+This problem is magnified when using data from other countries.

-Agricultural practices can vary widely between countries due to differences in economic status and technological sophistication and these differences can have a substantial impact on the performance of NUE tools.
+Agricultural practices can vary widely between countries due to differences in economic status and technological sophistication.
+These differences can have a substantial impact on the performance of NUE tools.